 I am no stranger to sailing in the Mediterranean.
 I based my previous yacht in Mallorca and Barcelona for over 12 years and enjoyed it there exploring the western Med extensively.
-The actual exploring was inevitably restricted to ‘chaps’ trips which tended to be more adventurous with the family joining the cruise in the various destinations.
+The actual exploring was inevitably restricted to ‘chaps’ trips which tended to be more adventurous and with the family joining the cruise in the various destinations.
 Apart from the vagaries of Mediterranean winds which tend to blow too strong or hardly at all, the issue that lingers with me more than anything else is the imperative to be somewhere because of crew flight bookings.
-This was a particular pressure when most of the crew had jobs to sustain and limited budgets were helped by early booking on a pre-arranged notional itinerary.
+This was a particular pressure when most of the crew had jobs to sustain and their limited budgets were helped by early booking on a pre-arranged notional itinerary.
 I don’t think I found myself making passages that were unsafe but there were certainly occasions when prudence would have recommended a delay, if only for the comfort of the crew.
 More usual however were the times that we had to reluctantly run the engine in light airs to make a rendezvous when slow sailing would otherwise have been delightfully serene but could not be accommodated within the time constraints.
 Then there have been the times when we have ‘kicked our heels’ for a crew departure or arrival when we could have made more of our location and continued to explore, possibly discovering hidden treasures.
 How wonderful it would be to be free to just ghost slowly along under sail with no deadline to keep, going with the wind and accepting whatever it delivers – bliss!

 So, my planning for this summer has had several black clouds associated with it.
-Apart from some extraordinary business ‘clouds’, the primary yachting cloud has been the state of Hejira with the enormous ‘tank replacement job’ which frustratingly dragged on and on – see my previous blogs and ‘technical’ postings.
+Apart from some extraordinary and distressing business ‘clouds’, the primary yachting cloud has been the state of Hejira with the enormous ‘tank replacement job’ which frustratingly dragged on and on – see my previous blogs and ‘technical’ postings.
 This was followed by other gear issues and general maintenance which has had unfortunate collateral ‘mission creep’.
 Preparation is nearly complete now and it only remains to anchor between the Lerin Islands off Cannes and dive under (not sensible on my own) to check the anodes and fouling before casting off at the beginning of June.
 The fouling issue will be interesting as it has been well over a year since my launch in Portsmouth and I have continuously run the new ‘Ultrasonic anti fouling’ system since then.
 It will be a major result if this combined with my ‘copper coat’ has significantly reduced the fouling problem as I have struggled to book a local ‘lift’ and scrub before June.

-Once again, I have been under a certain amount of pressure to identify when I will be where and when for the inevitable early flight booking discounts and, so far, I have resisted being drawn and I have continued to prevaricate……….
+Once again, I have been under a certain amount of pressure to identify when I will be where for the inevitable early flight booking discounts and, so far, I have resisted being drawn and I have continued to prevaricate……….

 So, I can now disclose that – I don’t know where I will be and I won’t know when until I get there!